lightning/bolts/01-messaging.md

   - SHOULD NOT send `ping` messages more often than once every 30 seconds.

 A node sending a `pong` message:
-  - SHOULD set `ignored` to 0s,
+  - SHOULD set `ignored` to 0s.
-    - but MUST NOT set `ignored` to sensitive data such as secrets or portions of initialized memory.
+  - MUST NOT set `ignored` to sensitive data such as secrets or portions of initialized memory.

 A node receiving a `ping` message:
-  - SHOULD fail the channels if it has received significantly in excess of 1 `ping` per 30 seconds.
+  - SHOULD fail the channels if it has received significantly in excess of one `ping` per 30 seconds.
   - if `num_pong_bytes` is less than 65532:
     - MUST respond by sending a `pong` message, with `byteslen` equal to `num_pong_bytes`.
   - otherwise (`num_pong_bytes` is **not** less than 65532):
-    - it MUST ignore the `ping`.
+    - MUST ignore the `ping`.

 A node receiving a `pong` message:
   - if `byteslen` does not correspond to any `ping`'s `num_pong_bytes` value it has sent: